Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Introduction

-In this paper, we investigate the tunneling~conductance~(dominated by quasiparticles) of high-quality superconducting magnetic Al/Al$ _2 $O$ _3 $(/EuS)/Ni--Ga~junctions that host either thicker Ni~($ 3 \, \mathrm{nm} $)--Ga~($ 60 \, \mathrm{nm} $) or thinner $ \mathrm{Ni} $~($ 1.6 \, \mathrm{nm} $)--$ \mathrm{Ga} $~($ 30 \, \mathrm{nm} $)~bilayers.
-In the latter case, we observe a series of unexpected \emph{conductance~shoulders} forming at rather large bias~voltages when compared to the superconducting gaps of the different films.
-To unravel their physical~origin, we conduct polarized neutron reflectometry, giving us direct insight into the structure and magnetization of the peculiar Ni--Ga-bilayer~interface.
-Detecting the \emph{paramagnetic Meissner~response} in Ga serves thereby as the key experimental hint that even weak intrinsic ferromagnetism in Ni can induce a superconducting triplet state with odd frequency~\cite{Machida1978,Yokoyama2011a,Alidoust2014,Asano2014,DiBernardo2015a} near the interface of the superconducting Ni--Ga~bilayers.
-To further substantiate this finding, we elaborate on a simple phenomenological theoretical model to demonstrate that superconducting triplet~pairings occurring near the Ni--Ga~interface can indeed explain the aforementioned conductance~shoulders.
-Moreover, we show that samples with thinner Ni--Ga~bilayers can additionally exhibit rich subgap conductance~spectra, covering unexpectedly marked zero-bias conductance~peaks and low-bias double-peak~structures if strongly spin-polarized EuS~barriers further enhance the ferromagnetic exchange~interaction inside the junctions.
-Similar low-bias features have already been identified to be indicative of triplet~pairings at Al/EuS~interfaces~\cite{Diesch2018}, microscopically induced by inhomogeneous interface~magnetizations.
-The newly emerging large-bias conductance~shoulders in our work could therefore be seen as a signature of an analogous triplet-pairing mechanism arising now at the interfaces of thin enough Ni--Ga-bilayers, which ultimately makes superconducting magnetic tunnel~junctions based on Ni--Ga a promising platform for investigating outstanding superconducting phenomena such as Majorana~states~\cite{Nilsson2008,Duckheim2011,Lee2012a,Nadj-Perge2014,Dumitrescu2015,Pawlak2016,Ruby2017,Livanas2019,Manna2020}, magnetoanisotropies~\cite{Hoegl2015,Hoegl2015a,Jacobsen2016,Costa2017,Martinez2020}, or triplet supercurrents~\cite{Keizer2006,Eschrig2011}.
+In this paper, we \hi{experimentally} investigate the tunneling~conductance~(dominated by quasiparticles) of high-quality superconducting magnetic Al/Al$ _2 $O$ _3 $(/EuS)/Ni--Ga~junctions that host either thicker Ni~($ 3 \, \mathrm{nm} $)--Ga~($ 60 \, \mathrm{nm} $) or thinner $ \mathrm{Ni} $~($ 1.6 \, \mathrm{nm} $)--$ \mathrm{Ga} $~($ 30 \, \mathrm{nm} $)~bilayers.
+In the latter case, we observe a series of unexpected \emph{conductance~shoulders} forming at rather large bias~voltages, \hi{when compared to the superconducting gap of the thin Al~film as a reference, and predict that these conductance~shoulders serve as a possible transport fingerprint of superconducting triplet pairings being induced around the Ni--Ga~interface.
+To give independent experimental evidence of this claim, and gain first insights into the potentially underlying physics, we conduct complementary polarized neutron reflectometry studies on specific Ni--Ga~bilayers, which eventually allow us to visualize the magnetization around the peculiar Ni--Ga~boundary.
+Thereby detecting a nonuniformly magnetized area around the Ni--Ga~interface, as well as the \emph{paramagnetic Meissner~response} in Ga, provides the key experimental evidence that even weak intrinsic ferromagnetism in Ni can induce a superconducting triplet state~\cite{Machida1978,Yokoyama2011a,Alidoust2014,Asano2014,DiBernardo2015a} near the interface of superconducting Ni--Ga~bilayers.
+We further substantiate our findings by means of a a simple phenomenological theoretical toy model that demonstrates that considering superconducting triplet~pairings near the Ni--Ga~interface is indeed sufficient to qualitatively recover the experimentally observed conductance~shoulders.
+Moreover, we briefly comment on samples with thinner Ni--Ga~bilayers that contain an additional, strongly spin-polarized, EuS~barrier.
+The latter is expected to substantially enhance the ferromagnetic exchange~interaction inside the junctions, and notably modify their transport~characteristics. }